-&lt;sup>2In some continuous-time models, such as in SMDPs (White, 1976), intermediate state transitions are also allowed.
+1In some continuous-time models, such as in SMDPs (White, 1976), intermediate state transitions are also allowed.
 However, a continuous reward rate can then be assigned to intermediate states.
 Furthermore, in that case, since all transitions are observable, decisions can be skipped by design.
 In our case, decisions are missed due to the limitations of the agents.